Digital cinema: Sony SXRD

 Alone amongst the manufacturers of DCI-compliant cinema projectors Sony decided to develop its own technology rather than use TI's DLP technology.
 SXRD (Silicon X-tal (Crystal) Reflective Display) projectors have only ever been manufactured in 4K form and, until the launch of the 4K DLP chip by TI, Sony SXRD projectors were the only 4K DCI-compatible projectors on the market.
 Unlike DLP projectors, however, SXRD projectors do not present the left and right eye images of stereoscopic movies sequentially, instead they use half the available area on the SXRD chip for each eye image.
 Thus during stereoscopic presentations the SXRD projector functions as a sub 2K projector, the same for HFR 3D Content.

-However, Sony decided in late April, 2020 that they would no longer manufacture digital cinema projectors.
+However, Sony decided in late April 2020 that they would no longer manufacture digital cinema projectors.

 Stereo 3D images

-In late 2005, interest in digital 3-D stereoscopic projection led to a new willingness on the part of theaters to co-operate in installing 2K stereo installations to show Disney's Chicken Little in 3-D film.
-Six more digital 3-D movies were released in 2006 and 2007 (including Beowulf, Monster House and Meet the Robinsons).
+In late 2005, interest in digital 3D stereoscopic projection led to a new willingness on the part of theaters to collaborate in installing 2K stereoscopic installations to show Disney's Chicken Little in 3D film.
+Six more digital 3D movies were released in 2006 and 2007 (including Beowulf, Monster House and Meet the Robinsons).
 The technology combines a single digital projector fitted with either a polarizing filter (for use with polarized glasses and silver screens), a filter wheel or an emitter for LCD glasses.
-RealD uses a "ZScreen" for polarisation and MasterImage uses a filter wheel that changes the polarity of projector's light output several times per second to alternate quickly the left-and-right-eye views.
+RealD uses a "ZScreen" for polarisation and MasterImage uses a filter wheel that changes the polarity of projector's light output several times per second to quickly alternate the left-and-right-eye views.
 Another system that uses a filter wheel is Dolby 3D.
-The wheel changes the wavelengths of the colours being displayed, and tinted glasses filter these changes so the incorrect wavelength cannot enter the wrong eye.
+The wheel changes the wavelengths of the colors being displayed, and tinted glasses filter these changes so the incorrect wavelength cannot enter the wrong eye.
 XpanD makes use of an external emitter that sends a signal to the 3D glasses to block out the wrong image from the wrong eye.